Tucker29/hello-world/English_1.md

 # the product to make the record convenient, epic and beautiful.
 ## 2019.7.31
 While Huawei has remained largely sanguine in the face of US pressure, it has already issued some warnings.
+reignite the trade war with tariff hikes.
+every sacred soul who suffer the horrors of slavery and the anguish of bondage.

 ## 2019.7.30